Skip to Content

 Lawnmowers are designed to handle sprawling lawns and can capably handle obstacles better than their slimmer counterparts.

-For example, in situations where there is uneven terrain or conspicuous objects like rocks or tree stumps, lawnmowers can navigate around these impediments better, enabling a well-manicured finish.
+For example, lawnmowers can navigate these impediments better in situations with uneven terrain or conspicuous objects like rocks or tree stumpers, enabling a well-manicured finish.

 • The Advantage of Grass Clippings Collection

-Another key advantage of using lawnmowers is their intrinsic ability to automatically collect and bag grass clippings.
-This feature is particularly useful in neighborhoods where maintaining a neat and tidy appearance is essential to comply with homeowners association rules.
+Another critical advantage of lawnmowers is their intrinsic ability to collect and bag grass clippings automatically.
+This feature is handy in neighborhoods where maintaining a neat appearance is essential to comply with homeowners association rules.

-Leaving grass clippings scattered on the lawn can be seen as untidy or even tacky and potentially draw fines or complaints from neighbors.
+Leaving grass clippings scattered on the lawn can be seen as untidy or even tacky, potentially drawing fines or complaints from neighbors.

 • Grass Clippings and Lawn Health

 Grass clippings are more than a cosmetic concern.
-Lawns can require additional fertilization and the use of herbicides if grass clippings are not removed routinely.
+Lawns can require additional fertilization and herbicides if grass clippings are not removed routinely.

 When left on the lawn, these clippings can form a thick layer that obstructs sunlight and water from reaching the grass beneath, potentially causing it to turn yellow or die out.

-This can lead to the growth of weeds and moss, requiring the use of more herbicides and a greater investment in lawn care.
+This can lead to growing weeds and moss, requiring more herbicides and a more significant investment in lawn care.
 This University of California study provides a detailed explanation of the potential issues.

 • Suitability of Weed Eaters for Sloped Areas